seezmashele/simple-express-server/README.md

-# express-todo-server
+# express-demo-server
-Todo app server built with expressjs and mongodb
+A simple expressjs and mongodb server